abyssmu/MS-Sudoku-Solver/README.md

 In order to start the program, you must already be in the puzzle you wish to solve.
 Go to `Classic`, then select your difficulty.
 Once the puzzle fully loads, run the script.

-Currently there is no ad detection.
-So if you get an ad, the program will crash.
-I am working on this and hopefully it will not be a big issue to solve.
-The game does run until you get an ad though.
-Solving several in a row before crashing.
+The ad skip functionality is there.
+It's not perfect and will crash on certain ads.
+They apparently do not have a uniform format to how they are laid out.

 # Use cases